ACT — Trinsic

 The Bull's Eye

-In each of the four quadrants, mark how close your current life is to your values in that domain.
-The center represents living fully in alignment with your values.
-The outer ring represents feeling distant from them.
-This gives you a visual picture of where alignment exists and where gaps have formed.
+In each quadrant, mark how close your current life is to your values in that domain.
+The center represents full alignment.
+The outer ring represents feeling distant from your values.

-Use this diagram in conversation with your therapist, or simply sit with it as a reflection on where your energy and attention are going.
+Use this in conversation with your therapist, or as a personal reflection on where your energy is going.

 Defusion Lab